Fishy0/Recipe-Share/README.md

 ### FR-21: Responsive Design

-The system may provide mobile-friendly responsive design.
+The system may provide a mobile-friendly responsive design.
 The system shall work consistently across modern web browsers.
 The system may support touch interfaces for mobile devices.